Legacy Implementation through GTM

 });

-Any other event you track can be also set to be treated as a conversion but it needs to be set up in Roivenue app as well as in the roivenue.tracking.config variable so please contact your Account Manager if you would like to use this option.
+Any other event you track can be also set to be treated as a conversion but it needs to be set up in Roivenue app as well as in the `roivenue.tracking.config` variable so please contact your Account Manager if you would like to use this option.

-Extra Step for Single Page Applications ONLY
+### Extra Step for Single Page Applications ONLY

-Other Information
+### Other Information

-If ‘user’ object is set in any event item in dataLayer, we use the user.id as the unique user identifier.
+If ‘user’ object is set in any event item in `dataLayer`, we use the `user.id` as the unique user identifier.
 This is then used for identifying users and connecting their path across multiple devices.
 Eg:

 dataLayer.push({'user' : {'id':123}});

-• Property ID - You will need this to set up your script correctly.
+* **Property ID -** You will need this to set up your script correctly.
 Contact your account manager to obtain it.

-Initial Setup
+### Initial Setup

 1. Download the GTM container [here](https://roipublic.blob.core.windows.net/tagmanager/GTM-RM-custom-consent.json).

-2. Go to your GTM (at https://tagmanager.google.com/ )
+2. Go to your GTM (at <https://tagmanager.google.com/> )

 3. Go to Admin tab select “Import container”, select the container file you have downloaded.
 Select the workspace you want to import to and set “merge” option - as on the picture bellow.

-Always set the import to Merge!
+<figure><img src="https://4279879158-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-MGvvrlVUvq4TNL0oYP6%2Fuploads%2FaTY9Gv1AE9Q8CE8PLxbD%2Fimage.png?alt=media&#x26;token=a4f32b27-cd9b-4847-9281-a1414b001619" alt=""><figcaption><p>Always set the import to Merge!</p></figcaption></figure>

-1. Go to section “Variables”
+4. Go to section “Variables”

-1. property_id - Insert a Property Id provided by your account manager
+1. `property_id` - Insert a Property Id provided by your account manager

-2. api_url - Check that "https://tr.roivenue.com” is filled in.
+2. `api_url` - Check that "<https://tr.roivenue.com>” is filled in.

-3. currency_code - the default currency code that will be used for tracking purchases used in case that the currency is not specified in purchase object
+3. `currency_code` - the default currency code that will be used for tracking purchases used in case that the currency is not specified in purchase object

-4. event_types - leave this blank unless otherwise agreed with your Account Manager.
+4. `event_types` - leave this blank unless otherwise agreed with your Account Manager.

-Fill in all the needed information
+<figure><img src="https://4279879158-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-MGvvrlVUvq4TNL0oYP6%2Fuploads%2F7SHu5evZh9qjOeYMm6ni%2Fimage.png?alt=media&#x26;token=216a7a0c-9532-4406-b2cd-f437f4580862" alt=""><figcaption><p>Fill in all the needed information</p></figcaption></figure>

-Setting up Triggers
+### Setting up Triggers

 In this step, you are setting up when Roivenue Measurement script should run.
 By default it runs **with every page view.**

-1. Navigate to Tags section.
+6. Navigate to Tags section.

-2. Select roivenue.tracking code.
+7. Select `roivenue.tracking` code.

-3. Go to the section “Triggering” and add all triggers when you want Roivenue Measurement script to run
+8. Go to the section “Triggering” and add all triggers when you want Roivenue Measurement script to run

-4. that fire on all your conversion types and all events indicating a change in consent.
+9. that fire on all your conversion types and all events indicating a change in consent.

-Setting up Consents and Anonymous Tracking
+### Setting up Consents and Anonymous Tracking

 Roivenue Anonymous Tracking can be used to track users without using any cookies and to tracks users in a limited scope.

-1. Go to Variables.
+10. Go to Variables.

-2. Open the roivenue.tracking.enabled
+11. Open the `roivenue.tracking.enabled`

-3. Set up the variable in a way that it will return “True” in case the visitor should be tracked (either in a cookie mode or anonymous mode, this will be set up later).
+12. Set up the variable in a way that it will return “True” in case the visitor should be tracked (either in a cookie mode or anonymous mode, this will be set up later).
 In a case you want to completely exclude user from tracking, this variable should return “False”

-4. Open the roivenue.tracking.persistence variable.
+13. Open the `roivenue.tracking.persistence` variable.

-Setting up Conversions Tracking
+### Setting up Conversions Tracking

-If you already have ecommerce.purchase event in dataLayer, you do not need to implement anything because we will use the following fields to track a purchase conversion.
+If you already have `ecommerce.purchase` event in `dataLayer`, you do not need to implement anything because we will use the following fields to track a **purchase** conversion.

-• value - the conversion value
+* `value` - the conversion value

-• tax - the tax
+* `tax` - the tax

-• currency - three letter ISO-4217 code of currency
+* `currency` - three letter ISO-4217 code of currency

-• transaction_id - the transaction ID
+* `transaction_id` - the transaction ID

 And we save them into these variables in Roivenue:

-• conversionValue: value - tax
+* `conversionValue`: value - tax

-This is how the event in your dataLayer should look like.
+This is how the event in your `dataLayer` should look like.

 window.dataLayer.push({